-Boone currently serves as the Vice President and Global Medical Epidemiology and Big Data Analysis Lead at Pfizer, an adjunct professor at the New York University's Robert F. Wagner Graduate School of Public Service, an active board member of several influential organizations, and a co-founder of a few start-up companies.
+Boone currently serves as the Vice President and Global Medical Epidemiology and Big Data Analysis Lead at Pfizer, an active board member of several influential organizations, and a co-founder of a few start-up companies.
 Most recently, he served as the Vice President and Head of Real-World Data & Analytics at Pfizer.

 Boone has been recognized as a 2019 Top 100 Innovator in Data & Analytics, a 2018 Emerging Pharma Leader by Pharmaceutical Executive, and a 2017 Top 40 Under 40 in Minority Health Honoree by the National Minority Quality Forum (NMQF).